enthought/pyface/docs/source/testing.rst

 direct access to that event loop.
 To simulate and test GUI interactions we need to be able to post events to the event loop, process them manually, and then make assertions about the desired behavior.
 Even further, the event loop is global state.
-Therefor, great care needs to be taken in each test to pick up after itself to avoid interactions with other tests.
+Therefore, great care needs to be taken in each test to pick up after itself to avoid interactions with other tests.
 This is still necessary even if the test fails.